mcfrith/tandem-genotypes/README.md

     grep "coding" tg.txt | tandem-genotypes-plot - coding.pdf

+## Joining and re-ranking `tandem-genotypes` outputs

+Suppose you have DNA reads from 1 patient and 2 healthy controls.
+You can join their `tandem-genotypes` outputs like this:

+    tandem-genotypes-join patient.txt : healthy1.txt healthy2.txt > out.txt

+Each output line shows: 1 tandem repeat with copy number changes for all inputs (in the order that you specified them).

+The output lines are in descending order of "importance": large changes in the patient are prioritized, and large changes in the controls are de-prioritized.

+You can run `tandem-genotypes-plot` on this output: it will show the first (left-most) dataset.

+You can use any number of patients and controls (separated by `:`).
+You can also use concatenated files:

+    cat healthy1.txt healthy2.txt > controls.txt
+    tandem-genotypes-join patient.txt : controls.txt > out.txt

 ## Tandem repeat input

 You can supply tandem repeat locations by any of these files (which